play-with-docker/play-with-docker.github.io/_posts/2021-04-19-teamcity-on-docker.markdown

 <img src="../images/docker-teamcity-main-page.JPG" style="zoom:50%">

-In this toturial, we want to use TeamCity to automatically compile a java file when we build the project.
+In this tutorial, we want to use TeamCity to automatically compile a java file when we build the project.
 So, we create the project from a repository URL.
 I use a java hello world program from my github repository: https://github.com/Chen-Zidi/HelloWorld.git.
 Since it is a public repository, the username and password can be left empty.
 We just proceed.

 <img src="../images/docker-teamcity-create-project.JPG" style="zoom:70%">